guillaumevincent/guillaumevincent.com/_posts/2015-01-31-OpenSMTPD-Dovecot-SpamAssassin.md

 <pre><code>pkg install opensmtpd</code></pre>

 <p>
-During installation it will ask you the FQDN (Fully qualified domain name) that corresponds to the right part of the arobase ({$ domain $}) and the user name that will be redirected root and emails postmaster.
+During installation it will ask you the FQDN (Fully qualified domain name) that corresponds to the right part of the arobase ({$ domain $}) and the user name that will received root and postmaster emails.
 You can put {$ user $}.
 </p>